zeebo/goof/README.md

 Caveat: the types must be possible outputs to reflect.TypeOf(val) in your binary.

+## Usage

+You should probably just make a single `Troop` in your binary and use that everywhere since it does a lot of caching and work on first use.

 ## How?

 It loads up the dwarf information of any binary it's loaded in and then does